legal and privacy

 - Don’t provide any personal information (including password or credit card details) in a message thread.
 We will only ever ask for this using our official ID forms in the designated Care channels.

-If you have suspicions about any communication via Social Media, please contact us via one of our designated Care channels.
+If you have suspicions about any communication via social media, please contact us via one of our designated Care channels.

 Email & SMS

-From time to time you will receive SMS messages and emails from felix.
+From time to time, you will receive SMS messages and emails from felix.

-Often these emails or SMSs include links to support pages on the felix Mobile website or in the felix app.
+Often these emails or SMSs include links to support pages on the felix mobile website or in the felix app.

 - Never click on links in an SMS that aren’t from an official felix number